-- (a) Proposed rules or amendments to existing Louisiana Rules for District Courts in Titles I through III and Title V or to the numbering system in Title IV must be approved by the Supreme Court.
-Proposed amendments may be submitted by any Louisiana judge or licensed member of the Louisiana bar to the Judicial Administrator of the Supreme Court. - (b) Changes to the Louisiana Rules for District Courts organized according to the numbering system in Title IV must be approved by the district court, criminal court, or family court that adopted the rule, sitting en banc, and a copy must be provided to the Office of the Judicial Administrator of the Supreme Court within 30 days of the signing of the Order. - (c) Amendments to the information contained in the appendices to the Louisiana Rules for District Courts shall be made by Court Order attached to the Appendix Amendment Form (Appendix 19) and submitted to the Office of the Judicial Administrator of the Supreme Court within thirty (30) days of the signing of the Order.
-The Office of the Judicial Administrator of the Supreme Court shall update the appendices annually by communication with the Chief Judge and the Clerk of Court for each judicial district, family court or juvenile court. - (d) The rules and appendices shall be published annually by West Publishing Company and shall be available on the official website of the Supreme Court of Louisiana.
+(a) Proposed rules or amendments to existing Louisiana Rules for District Courts in Titles I through III and Title V or to the numbering system in Title IV shall be approved by the Supreme Court.
+Proposed amendments may be submitted by any Louisiana judge or licensed member of the Louisiana bar to the Office of the Judicial Administrator of the Supreme Court.

+(b) Changes to the Louisiana Rules for District Courts organized according to the numbering system in Title IV shall be approved by the district court, criminal court, or family court that adopted the rule, sitting en banc, and a copy shall be provided to the Office of the Judicial Administrator of the Supreme Court within thirty days of the signing of the Order.

+(c) Amendments to the information contained in the Appendices to the Louisiana Rules for District Courts shall be made by Court Order attached to the Appendix Amendment Form (Appendix 19) and submitted to the Office of the Judicial Administrator of the Supreme Court within thirty days of the signing of the Order.
+The Office of the Judicial Administrator of the Supreme Court shall update the Appendices annually by communication with the chief judge and the clerk of court for each judicial district, family court, or juvenile court.

+(d) The Rules and Appendices shall be published annually by West Publishing Company and shall be available on the official website of the Louisiana Supreme Court.
 Adopted April 1, 2002, effective April 1, 2002; amended November 3, 2004, effective January 1, 2005; amended November 3, 2008, effective January 1, 2009.